gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

     enabled: true
 ```

+**HTTP caching** -  You can also avoid sending response if the payload hasn't changed since last modified time.
+If the response contains `Last-Modified` or `ETag` the client can re-use the previous payload as nothing has changed.

+**Last-Modified**
+Client will send the last modified `If-Modified-Since` header field and if payload hasnt changed server will return 304 Not Modified

+**Etag**
+1. Shallow Hashing - Client sends the previous ETag and server generates the whole payload and then create a ETag and matches if it is same.
+If yes then return 304 Not Modified.
+2. Deep Hashing - Client sends previous Etag and server compares it against the latest ETag it holds in cache.
+If same then returns 304  Not Modified

 {{% notice info "Note" %}}
 Always try to reduce the size of the response payload, send only the data required instead of the whole payload.
 Use pagination for data records and gzip payload to reduce the size.
 {{% /notice %}}

+If there is an api being called every second then it makes sends to either use **Web Sockets** or **Server Send Events (SSE)** which can stream data and avoid the costly request-response.

 ### API versioning & Feature Flag